 - Customer-managed VPC: Deploy a Databricks workspace in a VPC in your AWS account.
 Requires the Premium plan.

-- Secure cluster connectivity: VPCs have no open ports and Databricks Runtime workers have no public IP addresses.
-With the E2 version of the platform, you do not have to do anything to configure.
+- Secure cluster connectivity: VPCs have no open ports and Databricks Runtime cluster nodes have no public IP addresses.
+With the E2 version of the platform, secure cluster connectivity is enabled by default.
 Requires the Premium plan.

-- Customer-managed keys to encrypt notebook data: Encrypt notebook data using an AWS KMS key that you manage.
+- Customer-managed keys for managed services: Encrypt notebook and secret data using an AWS KMS key that you manage.
 This feature is available in Public Preview and requires the Enterprise plan.

-Most of the other security-related features discussed in this article are available on the Premium plan, but some require the Enterprise plan:
+Most of the other security-related features discussed in this article are available on the Premium plan.
+However, some require the Enterprise plan:

 - IP access lists: Enforce network location of workspace users.